 1. Benign Prostatic Hypertrophy or Hyperplasia (BPH)

 Prostatitis is the infection or inflammation of the prostate and it is more prevalent in non-neutered male dogs.
 It increases the vascularization and volume of the gland, and furthermore, it also causes alterations in the tissue.
 According to the study by Teske et al, 19.3% of dogs that experienced prostate problems proved positive for prostatitis.
-It can be life-threatening (when it evolves from acute to chronic and infects the abdomen causing peritonitis), and therefore, you should contact your veterinary as soon as you detect the symptoms because it can have many causes like bacteria, parasites or some types of cancer.
+It can be life-threatening (when it evolves from acute to chronic and infects the abdomen causing peritonitis).
+Therefore, you should contact your veterinarian as soon as you detect the symptoms because it can have many causes like bacteria, parasites, or some types of cancer.

 3. Prostate Cancer

 From all the prostate problems in dogs, cancer is the most dangerous threat because it has a high rate of metastasis that can spread to other organs quickly, especially the bones, lymph nodes, and lungs.
 It can be a benign tumor or it can be malign (Adenocarcinoma).

 Similar to prostatitis, it is more common amongst non-neutered male dogs, especially when they pass the 8-year old mark.
 Although, some studies consider neutering as a risk factor for canine prostate cancer.
 Because the removal of the glands causes a hormonal imbalance, it is believed to be the reason.

 4. Paraprostatic Cysts

 Paraprostatic cysts lie next to the prostate and connect to the gland using a stalk.
 They are usually large, and their recurrence is prevalent amongst non-neutered dogs.
 They are caused by the same reasons as prostatic cysts due to the blockage of ducts in the prostate gland.
 It is one of the dogs’ most serious prostate problems because it requires surgery, drainage, and castration.